GameFoundry/bsf/Documentation/Manuals/User/importingMeshes.md

 ## Caching {#importingMeshes_d_d}
 Sometimes you need to import a mesh you don't want to only use for rendering, but rather for manually reading its contents.
 When that's the case you can enable the @ref bs::MeshImportOptions::setCPUCached "MeshImportOptions::setCPUCached()" option.

-This will allow you to call @ref bs::Mesh::readCachedData "Mesh::readCachedData()" and to manually read individual vertices and indices of the mesh.
+This will allow you to call @ref bs::Mesh::getCachedData "Mesh::getCachedData()" and to manually read individual vertices and indices of the mesh.

 Note that caching a mesh means its data will be available in system memory, essentially doubling its memory usage.